-Author: Todd Veney (Page 1 of 39)
+Author: Todd Veney (Page 1 of 40)

 TAFC – POMONA

-The J&A Service/YNot Racing team didn’t make a bad run all weekend.
+The J&A Service/YNot Racing team never made a bad run all weekend.
 Whiteley clocked a 5.47 at 266 mph right off the trailer and a 5.49/267 in what turned out to be Top Alcohol Funny Car’s only other qualifying session.
 A 5.42/268, her best run of the whole season, easily eliminated Christine Foster’s backpedaling 6.04/190 in a first-round clash between the only female drivers in the field, but a similar 5.43/268 wasn’t quite enough in the quarterfinals when Martin, driving the Miner Brothers car fielded by third-generation racer Greg Miner, made the best run of his career, a 5.44.
 (It was no fluke, either – he ran another .44 in the semi’s.)

 PRO STOCK – LAS VEGAS